About the course

 You must hold an Honours level degree with a 2:2 classification or higher.
 It is strongly desirable that you hold a degree in a Mathematics related field.
 If your degree is partially related, or unrelated, to your chosen subject, we would expect you to hold an A Level in Mathematics and to have the capacity to complete SKE.
 Workplace experience may also be acceptable.

-All candidates must hold a GCSE in Maths and English at Grade C/4 or higher on the first day of training, and must have successfully completed the Professional Skills Tests.
+All candidates must hold a GCSE in Maths and English at Grade C/4 or higher on the first day of training.

 The application form and interview process is designed to assess suitability to train to teach and will focus on the applicant’s: